 Fiber Optic Internet Providers

-- Verizon FiOS: Verizon Internet is without a doubt the leader thus far in fiber optic internet options.
+- Verizon FiOS: Verizon FiOS is, without a doubt, the leader thus far in fiber optic internet options.
 They offer a wide range of plans, from 50Mbps at $50 per month to 500Mbps at $270 per month.
 To give you some perspective on just how fast 500Mbps is in terms of your online activities, you can upload 200 pictures in four seconds at that rate.
 That's some serious speed.

 - AT&T U-Verse: AT&T Internet is only available in select cities.
-They are, however, quickly rolling out new areas every day.
+They are, however, quickly rolling out new areas in their fiber-optic network every day.
 If you happen to find throughout the course of your high-speed internet comparison that AT&T Fiber is available near you, you can pay $90/month for speeds up to 1000Mbps.

 - Google Fiber: Google rolled out its fiber optic internet service in 2012, and now boasts roughly half a million broadband customers, despite only being available in 20-some cities.
-The cost is reasonable, at under $100 for up to 1000Mbps, and with the company also offering television service Google may just become a viable competitor in the bundling market.
+The cost for a broadband connection on Google's fiber-optic network is reasonable, at under $100 for up to 1000Mbps.
+Wiith this broadband provider also offering fiber-optic cable TV service Google may just become a viable competitor in the bundling market.
+They definitely have the advantage of many cord-cutters looking to break away from the cable company.

 You can use our zip code checker to see if these services are in your area.